kriszhli/ComfyUI_Workflows_For_MacOS/README.md

 # ComfyUI_Workflows_For_MacOS
-Useful ComfyUI workflows tested on an M3 Pro MacBook Pro.
+Efficient ComfyUI workflows tested on an M3 Pro MacBook Pro.
+All image workflows take less than 10 seconds to run.